Drying outer clothing layers in a tent….in the winter on snow |

 March 2010 Revised 2024 LR |

 This was originally written as part of a trip report for Turns All Year in 2007.
 Minor revisions in brackets, 2024.
+What’s here applies to the weather in the Pacific Northwest.
+Things may be done quite differently in other winter climates.

 After quite a bit of trial and error, I haven't changed what follows that much over the last 2 years, so I'm reasonably happy with it.
 This may all be common knowledge; — oh well.